Human trafficking in California: Domestic servitude

 Domestic servitude involves women, men and even children who are coerced to work for and live in the homes of the employers.
 The employers exploit their victims by forcing them to work unreasonable hours, paying them less than minimum wages and preventing them from leaving their homes.
 Domestic workers could be lawfully admitted non-U.S. citizens whose passports are confiscated by their employers as a coercion tactic, U.S. citizens who are forced by their employers or families to provide money, or illegal immigrants who are forced to work un-desirable jobs.
-Most of domestic servitude cases still go unnoticed because of the victims' reluctance to report to the authorities.
+Most domestic servitude cases still go unnoticed because of the victims' reluctance to report to the authorities.

 Sex trafficking

 Sex trafficking victims in California are primarily women and children, coming from the areas of Thailand, Mexico, and Russia.
 In some cases, victims are born and raised in the US and coerced into sex trafficking through deceptive means.
 Prostitution and sex services represented the largest share of documented human trafficking activities in California (roughly 47%).
 As most trafficking reports only take into account media publicized cases, these percentages may be skewed.
-It is likely that sex trafficking is overrepresented in the media due to high public interest, compared to other types of trafficking.
+It is likely that sex trafficking is over-represented in the media due to high public interest, compared to other types of trafficking.

 On the other hand, a federally funded task force conducted a survey and instead looked at a sample of victims reported to the authorities.
 It found that sex trafficking represented the second largest type of human trafficking at 46%, with labor trafficking representing the largest share at 54%.
 The discrepancy in results between reported and documented cases could possibly be explained by the fact that sex trafficking is more familiar to authorities, and as a result has a higher chance of being investigated.

 In California, much of the prostitution is run behind the guise of a legitimate business, such as a massage parlor.
 A recent report estimates that over 3,300 massage parlors in California are sex trafficking fronts.
 Specifically, the report mentioned that Los Angeles, Orange, and Santa Clara counties account for the highest number of sexually oriented massage parlors.